 - 37.1 The system of permitted temporary activities is intended as a light touch process, and as such, the carrying on of licensable activities does not have to be authorised by the licensing authority on an application.
 Instead a person wishing to hold an event at which such activities are proposed to be carried on (the "premises user") gives notice to the licensing authority of the event (a "temporary event notice" or TEN). - 37.2 Temporary event notices are subject to various limitations.
-These are concerned with: - the number of times a premises user may give a TEN 50 times in a calendar year for a personal licence holder and five times in a calendar year for other people); - the number of times a TEN may be given for any particular premises (12 times in a calendar year); - the maximum duration of an event authorised by a TEN is 168 hours (seven days); - the maximum total duration of the events authorised by TENs in relation to individual premises (21 days in a calendar year); - the maximum number of people attending at any one time (fewer than 500); and - the minimum period between events authorised under separate TENs in relation to the same premises (not including withdrawn TENs) by the same premises user (24 hours). - 37.3 The most important aspect of the system of temporary event notices is that no permission is required for these events from the Council.
+These are concerned with:

+- the number of times a premises user may give a TEN 50 times in a calendar year for a personal licence holder and five times in a calendar year for other people); - the number of times a person may give a late temporary event notice (10 times per year for a personal licence holder and 2 times per year for other people); - the number of times a TEN may be given for any particular premises (15 times in a calendar year); - the maximum duration of an event authorised by a TEN is 168 hours (seven days); - the maximum total duration of the events authorised by TENs in relation to individual premises (21 days in a calendar year); - the maximum number of people attending at any one time (499); and - the minimum period between events authorised under separate TENs in relation to the same premises (not including withdrawn TENs) by the same premises user (24 hours). - 37.3 The most important aspect of the system of temporary event notices is that no permission is required for these events from the Council.
 In general, only the police or Environmental Health may intervene to prevent such an event or modify the arrangements for such an event.
 We will only intervene itself if the limits on the number of notices that may be given in various circumstances would be exceeded. - 37.4 Many premises users giving temporary event notices will not have a commercial background or ready access to legal advice.
 They will include, for example, people acting on behalf of charities, community and voluntary groups, all of which may stage public events to raise funds, at which licensable activities will take place.
-We will ensure that local guidance about the temporary permitted activities is clear and understandable and will strive to keep the arrangements manageable and user-friendly for such groups.

-- 37.5 There are two types of TEN; a standard TEN and a late TEN.
+We will ensure that local guidance about the temporary permitted activities is clear and understandable and will strive to keep the arrangements manageable and user-friendly for such groups. - 37.5 There are two types of TEN; a standard TEN and a late TEN.
 These have different notice periods.
 A standard TEN is given no later than ten working days before the event to which it relates; a late TEN is given not before nine and not later than five working days before the event.
 The day of application and the day of the event are not included in calculating either of the notice periods. - 37.6 We will encourage notice providers to give the earliest possible notice of events likely to take place.
 This is particularly relevant to events which are to take place in the open air or in a temporary structure.
-Assistance with the planning of events can be provided through multi agency forum meetings. - 37.7 We will provide local advice about proper respect for the concerns of local residents; of other legislative requirements regarding health and safety, noise pollution, the building of temporary structures, or other necessary permissions, and of the powers to close down events with no notice on grounds of disorder, the likelihood of disorder or noise emanating from the premises.
+Assistance with the planning of events can be provided through multi agency forum meetings (ESAG). - 37.7 We will provide local advice about proper respect for the concerns of local residents; of other legislative requirements regarding health and safety, noise pollution, the building of temporary structures, or other necessary permissions, and of the powers to close down events with no notice on grounds of disorder, the likelihood of disorder or noise emanating from the premises.